 I think Google jumped the gun a bit on this one, but hey, if everyone is rolling with it, we'll go with it too.
 The @AndroidDev twitter account, which publishes official Google Android updates, this morning tweeted that the Market finally reached 100,000 applications:

 You may remember we've already made an announcement of 100k back in July and may be wondering: "wha...who...why"?
 Well, that announcement was made by AndroLib, an unofficial market tracker that uses multiple sources (marketplaces) and includes removed apps into the count.
+Today's announcement comes from the most official of sources, so I'll get the Champaign ready.
 Read More

 Today marks the first time we see the number "100,000" associated with the Android Market.
 Or, wait, no we don't - remember this, this, this, and about 5 million other posts?
 Let me try again.